umangbhatia786/PlaywrightPOMFramework/README.md

 3. Download artifacts from the workflow summary:
    - `playwright-report`: HTML test report
    - `test-results`: Test execution results, screenshots, and videos

+### GitHub Pages Integration

+The framework automatically deploys test reports to GitHub Pages, making them accessible via a public URL.
+This provides:

+- **Easy Access**: Share reports with team members via a simple URL
+- **Automatic Updates**: Reports update automatically on every test run
+- **No Downloads Required**: View reports directly in the browser
+- **Public Sharing**: Share test results with stakeholders easily

+**Note**: For private repositories, you need GitHub Pro, Team, or Enterprise account to use GitHub Pages.

 ### Customizing CI/CD